Catullus 3: Analysis

-The idea that the word passer in Catullus 2 and 3 is a euphemism for penis apparently dates back to Classical antiquity (cf. Martial with his "I shall give you the sparrow of Catullus"); scholars kept arguing about this interpretation literally for hundreds of years, since the mid-16th century, when Muretus disagreed with the Politian's 15th century view of passer as a code for obscenity.
+The idea that the word passer in Catullus 2 and 3 is a euphemism for penis apparently dates back to Classical antiquity (cf. Martial with his "I shall give you the sparrow of Catullus"); scholars argued about this interpretation for hundreds of years, since the mid-16th century, when Muretus disagreed with the Politian's 15th century view of passer as a code for obscenity.
 The dispute even embroiled the Latin dictionaries, with mentions of peculiarly lascivious behavior of passer birds dropped by the Harpers' Latin Dictionary at the end of the 19th century.
 Elerick credits the longevity of the dispute to Catullus' reputation as a master of double-entendre, and comes up with a translation that keeps the euphemistic interpretation.

 Ingleheart states that the sexual interpretation of passer is "certainly not impossible" (suggesting an English equivalent, "pecker"), and points, in addition to the position taken by Martial, to similar reading of the Meleager's epigram on a death of a hare and Catullus 2 imitation of Meleager.

 Hooper states that not only the sparrows were associated with general salaciousness by Pliny the Elder (in his Natural history) and Sextus Pompeius Festus, while in Egyptian hieroglyphics an image of the bird denoted "little, evil", but the bird in lines 8–10 of the poem (and in the beginning of Catullus 2) behaves in a very un-sparrow-like way.
 Festus, in particular, points to mimes that "call the lewd phallus strutheum, evidently from the salaciousness of the sparrow, which in Greek is called strouthos".
 Thomas stresses that it is unlikely that Catullus was unaware of the metaphorical meaning of a sparrow and points out to the Meleager's poem about a dead hare, where the girl suggestively says, "'Do you see ... that I've stirred up the hare for others."

-Vergados and O’Bryhim mark the large erotic vocabulary in Catullus 2 and 3 and suggest a "middle" way: the sparrow is indeed the bird, but it was used by its mistress for sexual acts.
+Vergados and O'Bryhim mark the large erotic vocabulary in Catullus 2 and 3 and suggest a "middle" way: the sparrow is indeed the bird, but it was used by its mistress for sexual acts.
 Genovese offers interpretations of a passer as a love charm or a symbol of a love rival, Thomas disagrees, but finds these ideas "plausible".

 Green analyses the natural behavior of a sparrow and the attitude of Romans towards this bird and suggests that the poem eulogizes either a common house sparrow (Passer domesticus) or the Italian sparrow (Passer italiae).